 During the forbearance, the lender must contact the borrower every 180 days to remind him or her that interest is continuing to accrue during the forbearance period.
 The lender must tell the borrower how much unpaid interest has accrued since the previous 180-day notification and the amount of interest that will be capitalized and when the capitalization will occur.
 The lender must remind the borrower, among other things, that the borrower has the option to pay the interest before it is capitalized and that the borrower has the option to discontinue the forbearance at any time.

-There are four types of forbearance on federal education loans: mandatory, mandatory administrative, administrative and discretionary.
+There are four types of forbearance on federal student loans: mandatory, mandatory administrative, administrative, and discretionary.